FelixL321/rspaces/README.md

 3. [Distributed usage](./docs/distributed.md)
 4. [Seriliazation](./docs/serilization.md)

+## Documentation
+For more in depth documentation you can clone the github repository and run `cargo doc` and then open up the generated html in your browser for a docs.rs site.

 ## Differences to jSpaces
  - rspaces only provide support for ipv4 over tcp in case of remote spaces.